• Menu

 If you are someone who is serious about boundaries, oh sure.
 You will need the space to have a healthy mental state.
 Otherwise, you will be driven crazy by the potential quirks of a roommate.

 As you already figured out, living alone may break your budget but the perks of living alone- privacy and creative freedom, are worth it.
+As a first-timer rent, saving for an apartment before having your own place helps to not create a dent on your budget.
+I encourage you do it prior to living alone.

 So, Is It Better Living Alone Or With A Roommate then?